klavoie1/RandomUsernameGenerator/README.md

 - Allow generating multiple usernames per run (e.g., `--count`)
 - Allow specifying number length for the numeric suffix
-- Allow using a custom word list file
+- Allow using a custom word list file (*Basically Already implemented*)
 - Add a runnable JAR for easier distribution

 If you'd like, I can implement any of these options and add simple argument parsing.